-GOAL LU-18 Develop and maintain attractive landscaping on public and private properties, open space, and public gathering spaces.
+GOAL LU-17 Develop and maintain attractive landscaping on public and private properties, open space, and public gathering spaces.
 (Goal LU3)

-- Policy LU-18.1 Landscaping on Public and Private Sites.
-Require landscaping 3on new public and private sites, including entry areas, street medians, parks, schools, parking lots, plazas, courtyards and recreational areas.
-(Policy LU3.6) - Policy LU-18.2 City Landscaping.
-When the opportunity arises, the City shall add landscaping, including street trees, and/or increase the width of parkway strips, and repair and enhance sidewalks in the public right-of-way. (new) - Policy LU-18.3 Landscape Buffer.
-With the exception of the downtown, require developments to provide an adequate landscape buffer along the street to screen unsightly uses, provide a transition between the development and the street, promote visual interest, and screen parking lots. (new) - Policy LU-18.4 Highway Landscaping.
-Work with Caltrans to enhance landscaping and create planting areas where possible along Highways 156 and 25. (new) - Policy LU-18.5 Soundwalls.
-Limit the construction of new soundwalls in the city, and encourage the use of landscape berms, increased setbacks, and other types of noise-reduction strategies as an alternative to soundwalls. (new)

-- Policy LU-18.6 Parking Lot Landscaping.
+Policy LU-17.1 Landscaping on Public and Private Sites.
+Require landscaping on new public and private sites, including entry areas, street medians, parks, schools, parking lots, plazas, courtyards, and recreational areas.
+(Policy LU3.6)

+- Policy LU-17.2 City Landscaping.
+When the opportunity arises, the City shall add landscaping, including street trees, and/or increase the width of parkway strips, and repair and enhance sidewalks in the public right-of-way. (new) - Policy LU-17.3 Landscape Buffer.
+With the exception of the downtown, require developments to provide an adequate landscape buffer along the street to screen unsightly uses, provide a transition between the development and the street, promote visual interest, and screen parking lots. (new) - Policy LU-17.4 Highway Landscaping.
+Work with Caltrans to enhance landscaping and create planting areas where possible along Highways 156 and 25. (new) - Policy LU-17.5 Soundwalls.
+Limit the construction of new soundwalls in the city, and encourage the use of landscape berms, increased setbacks, and other types of noise-reduction strategies as an alternative to soundwalls. (new) - Policy LU-17.6 Parking Lot Landscaping.
 Require developers to provide adequate landscaping in parking lots to promote pedestrian activity, reduce heat impacts related to paving, and screen unsightly uses.
-Trees in the parking lot should include a mix of evergreen and deciduous species to ensure a year round green canopy. (new) - Policy LU-18.7 Water Efficient Landscaping.
-Encourage the replacement of non-drought tolerant plants with drought tolerant plants. (new) - Policy LU-18.8 Native Plants.
-Encourage use of native plant species in landscape designs. (new) - Policy LU-18.9 Street Trees.
-Require all new developments to include street tree planting and other community design features to maintain visual quality and small town atmosphere.
-All new street trees should be a minimum of 48"-box at time of planting.
-(Policy LU3.2) - Policy LU-18.10 Street Tree Replacement.
+Trees in the parking lot should include a mix of evergreen and deciduous species to ensure a year-round green canopy. (new) - Policy LU-17.7 Water-Efficient Landscaping.
+Encourage the replacement of non-drought-tolerant plants with drought-tolerant plants. (new)

+- Policy LU-17.8 Native Plants.
+Encourage use of native plant species in landscape designs. (new) - Policy LU-17.9 Street Trees.
+Require all new developments to include street tree planting and other community design features to maintain visual quality and small-town atmosphere.
+All new street trees should be a minimum 48-inch-box at time of planting.
+(Policy LU3.2) - Policy LU-17.10 Street Tree Replacement.
 Require all property owners to replace street trees when they need to be removed subject to a tree removal/replacement permit.
-Replacement trees should be planted unless the tree was removed for safety reasons. (new) - Policy LU-18.11 On-going Landscape Maintenance.
-Require on-going maintenance of landscaping on multi-family, commercial, office, and industrial properties, including maintenance of street trees and replacing trees and other planting materials which become damaged or are dying. (new) - Policy LU-18.12 Street Tree Maintenance Agreement.
-Require property owners and developers to enter into an Agreement with the City which requires tree staking, root barriers, the maintenance of street trees and pedestrian furniture and the watering of street trees until the trees become established. (new)
+Replacement trees should be planted unless the tree was removed for safety reasons. (new) - Policy LU-17.11 Ongoing Landscape Maintenance.
+Require ongoing maintenance of landscaping on multifamily, commercial, office, and industrial properties, including maintenance of street trees and replacing trees and other planting materials that become damaged or are dying. (new) - Policy LU-17.12 Street Tree Maintenance Agreement.
+Require property owners and developers to enter into an agreement with the City that requires tree staking, root barriers, maintenance of street trees, and the watering of street trees until the trees become established. (new)

-- Action LU-18.1 Repair of Soundwalls.
-Conduct a study to identify existing soundwalls in need of repair and landscaping buffers, and then identify funding to address these issues and make the identified improvements. (new) - Action LU-18.2 Plant List.
-Prepare and make available a comprehensive list of native and drought tolerant plant species that are preferred for landscape design. (new) - Action LU-18.3 Street-Tree Planting Program.
-Develop a citywide street-tree planting program to enhance neighborhood streets, increase property values, and improve the overall appearance of the city.
-(Implementation Measure LU.H). - Action LU-18.4 Street Tree Enhancement.
+- Action LU-17.1 Repair of Soundwalls.
+Conduct a study to identify existing soundwalls in need of repair and landscaping buffers, and then identify funding to address these issues and make the identified improvements. (new) - Action LU-17.2 Plant List.
+Prepare and make available a comprehensive list of native and drought-tolerant plant species that are preferred for landscape design. (new) - Action LU-17.3 Street Tree Planting Program.
+Develop a citywide street tree planting program to enhance neighborhood streets, increase property values, and improve the overall appearance of the city.
+(Implementation Measure LU.H).

+Action LU-17.4 Street Tree Enhancement.
 Require all applicants requesting approval of exterior modifications to their site to include street trees, to the extent feasible, as part of the review process when the property does not have the number of street trees required by the Zoning Ordinance. (new)